-The first day of the mitosis chapter, she stood in front of the class with her ubiquitous purple coffee mug in hand, waving it for emphasis as she talked.
-She laid out the five stages of the process, and you could feel the air glaze over with boredom.
+The first day of the mitosis chapter, Ms. Watts stood in front of the class with her ubiquitous purple coffee mug in hand, waving it for emphasis as she talked.
+She laid out the five stages of the process, and you could see the class’ confusion mirrored in her eyes.
+Even the air seemed to glaze over with boredom.

 And then, in a flash of insight that separates average teachers from great ones, she burst out with, “I pee more after ten.”

 There was dead silence for a good five seconds.
 Then everyone burst out laughing.
-Of course we laughed (I bet you did, too) – she just said “pee” to a roomful of teenagers!
+Of course we laughed (I bet you did, too) – she just said “pee” to a roomful of teenagers.

-After the giggling died down, she explained.
+After the giggling died down, she explained it to us.

-“Every day, I drink two cups of coffee before school starts, then I hit it again around ten when I start to get sleepy.
+“Every day, I drink two cups of coffee before school starts, then I hit it again around 10 when I start to get sleepy.
 But every cup of coffee after that sends me to the bathroom because of all the caffeine.
 I take the coffee in; my body breaks it down, divides it up, and gets rid of it.

 “Kind of like the phases of mitosis: IPMAT is interphase, prophase, metaphase, anaphase, and telophase, but it’s also ‘I pee more after ten.’
 If you can link that acronym to my coffee addiction, it might help you guys remember for your test.”